LLNL/lbann/docs/building_lbann.rst

-The best practices are to create a Spack environment (similar to a Python virtual environment) and to use something like your compute center's `modules` packages to provide paths to system installed software.
+The best practices are to create a Spack environment (similar to a Python virtual environment) and to use something like your compute center's :code:`modules` packages to provide paths to system installed software.

-1. Create and activate spack environment called (replace <env name>):
+1. Create and activate spack environment called (replace :code:`<env name>`):

 .. code-block:: bash